About Chaplin Estates

 The area was carefully marketed as a high-class residential district.
 The developers of Chaplin Estates had to adhere to a very long list of zoning bylaws, and building restrictions, for each property sold.
 A couple of these restrictions were that stucco exteriors were not to cover more than half the house, and no semi-detached homes were allowed.
 Most of the Chaplin Estate lots were sold throughout a 5 year period – between 1920-1925 – at prices ranging from $500 – $9,000.

 In today’s Chaplin Estates (east of Warren Road, west of Yonge Street, north of Chaplin Crescent and South of Eglinton Avenue), real estate prices are not quite that low anymore.
-The average price-point for a home in Chaplin Estates can now range anywhere from over 1 million to well over 3.5 million dollars.
+The average price-point for a home in Chaplin Estates can now range anywhere from well over 1 million to well over 4 million dollars.
 A slight change from the 1920’s – kind of makes you wish great-grandma held onto her house – doesn’t it?

 Lucky residents of Chaplin Estates enjoy the benefits of larger, stately homes that sit on wide (and often deep) lots with well-manicured lawns.
-A smaller and quieter neighbourhood, with about 900 homes total, Chaplin Estates has a family-oriented, community feeling to it.
-Residents enjoy proximity to shops, restaurants, boutiques, and easy transportation – located along the Eglinton Way Shopping District – while avoiding the noisier and grittier sides of city life.
+A smaller and quieter neighbourhood, with about 900 homes total, Chaplin Estates has a family-oriented, community feel to it.
+Residents enjoy close proximity to shops, restaurants, boutiques, and easy transportation – located along the Eglinton Way Shopping District – while avoiding the noisier and grittier sides of city life.

 In terms of lifestyle, residents are close to local parks and ravines (Oriole Park, Eglinton Park, Summerhill/Moore ravine system), arm’s reach from more urban offerings, a short walk or quick drive to local schools (Oriole Park Junior Public School, St.Clement’s School, North Toronto Collegiate, Upper Canada College) and smack-dab in the middle of a handful of transportation and commuting options.
-This is one well-planned neighbourhood; the Chaplin family clearly had a long-term real estate vision!
+This is one well-planned hood; the Chaplin family clearly had a long-term real estate vision!